Brown boots are the most common and versatile.

 Best Styles for Black Boots

-Black boots match best with black jeans.
+Black boots match best with black jeans and black pants.
 If you want to go all the way, throw on a black t-shirt and a black leather jacket.

 You can also try other neutral colors like charcoal or navy blue.
 Just make sure if you go with a non-monochrome color that you tie the black back in like you see here with the black t-shirt.